erohtar/Dasherr/README.md

 }
 ```

+## Alternate Configurations
+Dasherr supports using alternate settings files - This allows having a different theme, a whole different set of sections/services on another Dasherr page without having multiple Dasherr installations.
+This file could group a different set of services (a self-hosted cloud instance, for example) or another home server etc.

+Usage:
+Put the alternate settings file in Dasherr's root folder and put its name in `s` url parameter.
+An example is included in the download, named `settings.sh.json`.
+Dasherr can be switched to use that instead, like so:
+`index.php?s=settings.sh.json`

 ## Credits
-- [Flame](https://github.com/jordanm88/flame-dashboard) : Very well made and clean looking static dashboard.
+- **Flame** : Very well made and clean looking static dashboard.
 I took the theme names and color swatches from Flame because they looked gorgeous to me, and for that I'm very grateful
-- [Dashy](https://github.com/lissy93/dashy) : Extremely flexible and beautifully made dashboard - the dev definitely is gifted.
+- **Dashy** : Extremely flexible dashboard with a ton of features.
 The inspiration to use online 'dots' came from here
-- [r/selfhosted](https://www.reddit.com/r/selfhosted/) : I got interested into self-hosting towards the end of 2021, and since then I've learnt a lot from this subreddit
+- **r/selfhosted** : I got interested into self-hosting towards the end of 2021, and since then I've learnt a lot from this subreddit